 "If we teach today as we taught yesterday, we rob our children of tomorrow." - John Dewey

-In an effort to meet the needs of students and staff, Gray Stone will be implementing the Connected!
-World plan which will require each student to have access to a device during the school day.
-This plan will roll in with the students entering 9th grade beginning in the fall of 2016.
-All other students are encouraged to participate but not required.
+In an effort to meet the needs of students and staff, Gray Stone has implemented the Connected!
+World plan which requires each student, starting in the 8th grade, to have access to a device during the school day.

 - Better understanding of how and when to use technology appropriately